 If we were to meet through friends or work or the shared experience of trying to get a bartender’s attention in a crowded pub, here are some things you might “know” about me after a time: I’m loud, social, talkative, optimistic, and like to try new things.
 All of this is absolutely true.
 Even I get distracted and forget that there is more.
 But they are not me at my most basic.
 At my very core there are only a few things: I am in awe of the beauty of the natural world, I am crazy for Reed, my ginger-bearded, shy, craft brewer of a husband, and I need a lot of physical contact to stay sane.

 My job often takes me away from two of these three pillars, and for months at a time.
 I travel the world’s oceans collecting and analyzing seawater on research expeditions.
 I am around people, but they are not MY people.
-Often, bumping into someone in cramped hallways duIMG_20140121_184220_427e to high swells is the only human contact I get.
+Often, bumping into someone in cramped hallways due to high swells is the only human contact I get.
 And sometimes I begin to forget who I am.
 Spending time contemplating the horizon during a particularly good sunrise or witnessing the albatross and other ship-following birds race the down drafts helps me remember, but I learned early on in my oceanographic career that it wasn’t enough.
 During long voyages there are days when I

 have had enough and begin to negotiate with the universe, begging it to transport me home for an hour or two and then, I swear, I’ll come back to work on this ship in the middle of the ocean.
 All I want at those moments is to be in my house, sitting on my couch, with my husband and our pets.
 This scene pulls on me from countless thousands of miles away.